PeakIndicators/Getting-Started-On-Azure-ML/Documents/Scenario5-AutoML-RealTimeInf.md

 * Running an automated machine learning experiment - This means creating an Automated ML run, more details can be seen [here](../Documents/Automated-ML.md#New-AutomatedML-Run).
 * View experiment details - This means exploring the Automated ML models that were tested, more details can be seen [here](../Documents/Automated-ML.md#Explore-AutomatedML-Models).
-* Download the Best Model details - Once the Best Model is chosen, the next step is to download its information so it can be applied in a different environments, more details on how to download the Best Model details can be seen [here](../Documents/Automated-ML.md#Download-AutomatedML-Model).
+* Download the Best Model details - Once the Best Model is chosen, the next step is to download its information so it can be applied in a different environment, more details on how to download the Best Model details can be seen [here](../Documents/Automated-ML.md#Download-AutomatedML-Model).

 ## Archiving and Version Controlling

-The contents of the .zip file retrieved from the Download of the Best Model Details should be stored in the GIT repository for future reference and versioning control.
+The contents of the .zip file retrieved from the _Download of the Best Model Details_ task should be stored in the GIT repository for future reference and versioning control.

 ## Migrating and Deploying to a different environment